equinor/appsec-owasptop10wrkshp/prez/content/prolog.md

 <code style="text-align:left; font-size:0.5em">

-- A01:2021 – Broken Access Control
+- A01:2021 – Broken Access Control - (W.Tasks)
-- A02:2021 – Cryptographic Failures
+- A02:2021 – Cryptographic Failures - (W.Tasks)
-- A03:2021 – Injection
+- A03:2021 – Injection - (W.Tasks)
 - A04:2021 – Insecure Design
-- A05:2021 – Security Misconfiguration
+- A05:2021 – Security Misconfiguration - (W.Tasks)
-- A06:2021 – Vulnerable and Outdated Components
+- A06:2021 – Vulnerable and Outdated Components - (W.Tasks)
-- A07:2021 – Identification and Authentication Failures
+- A07:2021 – Identification and Authentication Failures - (W.Tasks)
 - A08:2021 – Software and Data Integrity Failures
 - A09:2021 – Security Logging and Monitoring Failures
-- A10:2021 - Server-Side Request Forgery (SSRF)
+- A10:2021 - Server-Side Request Forgery (SSRF) - (W.Tasks)

 </code>